~8 min read

 - 05

-Free-text 'about us' is the loophole through which founder-controlled entities call themselves cooperatives.
-GROUNDWORK replaces it with structured fields: governance model, founder veto, quorum, amendment rule.
+A free-text 'about us' page is the loophole through which founder-run companies dress up as co-ops.
+We replace it with structured fields: governance model, founder veto, quorum, amendment rule.
+You can perform democracy on a homepage.
+You cannot perform it in a schema.

 - 06

-Every amendment to an initiative's charter writes a permanent diff to its public changelog.
-Institutional drift becomes visible by construction.
+Every change to an initiative's charter writes a permanent diff to its public changelog.
+Drift — the slow slide of power back to a small group — becomes visible by construction.
+The contract with members is enforced by the record itself.

 - 07